 University of Houston super freshman Jarace Walker is one of the best players in America when he's feeling it.
 (Photo by F. Carter Smith)

 University of Houston coach Kelvin Sampson has built one of the truly elite programs in America.
+He continues to work on a new contract with UH despite interviewing with the Milwaukee Bucks.
 (Photo by F. Carter Smith)